-Remember: it is best to book your tickets for both Disneyland and Disneysea in advance to be sure to avoid the queues!
+Remember: it is best to book your tickets for both Disneyland and Disneysea in advance as the queues for the on the day tickets can get extremely long.

 Tokyo Disneyland vs Disney Sea – which park has the best theming?

 Both parks have amazing theming and are completely different in their worlds and styles.
-Firstly – Disney Tokyo – it has all the usual suspects
+In order to understand which park has the best theming it is worth going into detail about each of the.

 - Critter Country